When the IRS levies or takes property from the taxpayer, the taxpayer has the right to request that the property be sold within 60 days.

-- The IRS served a jeopardy levy to seize the taxpayer’s stock accounts.
+The IRS served a jeopardy levy to seize the taxpayer’s stock accounts.
 The taxpayer requested a collection due process hearing.

 The taxpayer asked the IRS Office of Appeals to sell the stock.
 The IRS did not act on the taxpayer’s request and the value of the stock declined.

-- The taxpayer petitioned the U.S. Tax Court to consider the IRS’s decision.
+The taxpayer petitioned the U.S. Tax Court to consider the IRS’s decision.

-- As noted above, the U.S. Tax Court ordered the IRS to credit the taxpayers $47,501.06 for the loss in value of the stocks that were levied by the IRS.
+As noted above, the U.S. Tax Court ordered the IRS to credit the taxpayers $47,501.06 for the loss in value of the stocks that were levied by the IRS.

 The IRS does not agree with the court’s decision in this case.
 The IRS issued AOD 2012-06 to nonacquiese with the holding.

 The IRS’s complaint is that it feels that the U.S. Tax Court does not have the power to order a credit in this situation.
 The IRS argues that Sec.
 7433 is the only means for ordering the IRS to pay taxpayers.
 Section 7433 allows taxpayers to sue the IRS for wrongful conduct.
 According to the IRS, Section 7433 is the exclusive means for ordering the IRS to make payments.
 Section 7433 claims have to be filed in the U.S. district court–not the U.S. Tax Court.
 This is set out directly in Section 7433.